Pylons/pylons/pylons/docs/gettingstarted.rst

 Getting Started
 ===============

-This section is intended to get you up and running with Pylons as fast as possible, and provide a quick overview of a project.
-Links are provided throughout to encourage your exploration of the various aspects of Pylons.
+This section is intended to get Pylons up and running as fast as possible and provide a quick overview of a project.
+Links are provided throughout to encourage exploration of the various aspects of Pylons.

 ************